Why visit Palestine?

 What should I wear?

 Dress code is pretty relaxed in Palestinian areas.
 Generally you will feel comfortable in shirts with a sleeve and you should avoid tops that show your chest area and upper arms (neither men nor women should wear vest tops).
 Knee length or below skirts and trousers are very suitable.
-Women may wish to take a shawl to cover their heads when visiting religious sites.
+Women may wish to take a shawl to cover their heads when visiting religious sites and some establishments provide garments for visitors.

 You should take smart casual clothes for meeting with politicians.
 You won’t be expected to wear formal suits.